oracle-livelabs/pts/upgrade-to-19c/autoupgrade/autoupgrade.md

     Oracle Database 19c Enterprise Edition Release 19.0.0.0.0 - Production
     Version 19.3.0.0.0
     ```

+    Although we just set the environment variables for the SID DB121C, the SQL*Plus output already shows that the Autoupgrade tool has changed the `\etc\oratab` file and updated the home for the DB121C database (which is now the 19c database)    ```

 2. Check the version of the database by querying the `v$instance` view: